-Mr. Brett Heinrich begins his second year as an Assistant Principal at Collierville High School.
+Mr. Brett Heinrich begins his third year as an Assistant Principal at Collierville High School.
 He began his teaching career in 2009 at Southwind High School.
 At Southwind, Mr. Heinrich taught US History, US Government and AP US Government.
 He served as the Jaguars head baseball coach for five years (2010-2015) and also served as an assistant football coach for two years (2013-2014).

 Mr. Heinrich graduated with a Bachelor of Arts degree in History with a minor in Political Science from the University of Memphis.
 He later obtained his Master of Arts in Teaching degree from the University of Memphis.
 Most recently, Mr. Heinrich earned his Education Specialist degree from the University of Mississippi.